tangjjbetsy/S2A/README.md

 As for reproducting objective evaluation results of the m2a model, please refer to the `m2a_objective_eval/README.md` file.
 For the m2m model, the matrix could be reproduced by running the evaluation script in the `m2m/` directory.

+## Dataset & Checkpoints
+The dataset for training the `m2m` model and all the checkpoints could be downloaded from [Zenodo](https://zenodo.org/records/15524693).
+For the dataset used to finetune the `m2a` model, please contact the authors directly.

 ## Demo
 You can listen to the demo samples on our [project page](https://tangjjbetsy.github.io/S2A/).